nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/regulatory_support.rst

 Wi-Fi regulatory channel rules
 ******************************

-The following tables indicate the Wi-Fi regulatory channel rules for different countries.
+The following tables indicate the Wi-Fi® regulatory channel rules for different countries.

 The values in the tables show the maximum allowed transmit power (in dBm) for each country.